 I read an interesting article on CTV News last night!
 The lady was talking about the attitudes of the wealthy and was impressed that most wealthy people she interviewed, discussed wealth outside the terms of money.
 Whenever money did come up, a list of generally accepted mindsets or attitudes began to develop and she shared them in her article here:

 When I read this list, I was suddenly amazed at how my own family often accuses me of having a poverty mindset!
 I had to add my own thoughts to the author’s 6 main points in the article above.
 Before writing these out however, I showed my daughter this list and asked her how many of them are present in our home.
 She responded with “most if not all of them”, although current finances prevent us from enacting one of the sub-points in this list.
 It hasn’t however, stopped us from trying in the past, nor will it stop us from trying in the future.
 Here are my own thoughts.
-Anyone who has purchased my course “The Poor Man’s Budget: a Five Week Course – Learning to live within your means” will recognize some of these points.
+Anyone who has purchased my course “The Poor Man’s Budget: a Five Week Course – Learning to live within your means” (paid link) will recognize some of these points.

 Change your money mindset: Have a positive attitude, increase your knowledge base, have goals and get disciplined ~ This begins by being thankful for what you have and following that Biblical concept that if you have two of something, give to him who has none.
 It can be tempting to hoard when you are financially struggling, living below the poverty line, or desperately battling debt.
 But if you honestly end up with more of something than you realistically know you need (not want), giving it away to someone else in need also contributes to a more positive attitude.